The Problem: How We Teach EKGs

 Poor quality photocopy of an EKG.

 Educators and institutions responsible for teaching and testing EKG interpretation do their best to collect catalogs of tracings.
-Clinical EKGs are printed with heat printers and don't lend themselves well to long term handling.
-Many places end up with collections of photocopied EKG printouts that are of low quality.
+Clinical ECGs are printed with heat printers and don't lend themselves well to long-term handling.
+Many places end up with collections of low-quality photocopied EKG printouts.

 Textbooks